Index of /sereno/csurf

 installation of MGH freesurfer that will be used for making standard

 resolution surfaces.
-It can also display and use the HCP-MMP1
+It can display and use the HCP-MMP1 parcellation

 Csurf also provides command line utilities and a user interface for